pedromateo/openhmitester/README.md

 (this should be called automatically, read below).
 This is almost implemented.

+  To do this, please, take a look at: openhmitester/testbench/desktop/main.cpp, line 12

 - *TODO_2*: Once everything is working as expected (i.e., the OHT records and replays without any problem), I should try to execute the preload action automatically.
 In linux it is implemented using the LD_PRELOAD environment variable.
 In windows I read about including the path of the library to preload into a registry key.

+  For this, openhmitester/src/preloaders/winpreloadingaction.cpp should be properly implemented.
+Right now it holds the implementation for linux systems, but I will clean and prepare this class asap.

   **PreloadModule** in the library used to extract events from the application under test (AUT), and to execute actions on it as well.